Holly Lerski: Solo career

 Going it alone now, Lerski played her first solo date in New York's The Living Room in 2007.
 That same week "Hallelujah!" was featured in the finale episode of CBS TV drama Close to Home.

 In September 2009, Lerski announced the launch of her own label, Laundry Label.
 From 2012 until 2014, she recorded a new album in her garden shed.
 The Wooden House was released on 1 June 2015.

 The Daily Telegraph named The Wooden House as one of the best folk albums of 2015.

 Lerski went on a US road trip writing songs in 2019.
 She recorded a selection of these at Johnny Lee Schell's Ultratone Studio with Bonnie Raitt bassist James 'Hutch' Hutchinson', Tony Braunagel and Diego 'El Twanguero' Garcia later that year.

 'Home Is Your Shoulder' was the first single released in November 2020.
 In 2021 she released a double A side single with James 'Hutch' Hutchinson entitled 'Carmel/Mighty Big Sur'.

+In 2022 she recorded her fifth album 'Sweet Decline'in Nashville with producer Matthew 'Truck' Roley and musicians Josh Hunt (drums), Alex McCollough (pedal steel), Abby Dees, Scott Roley, Kate Urmy, and Milwaukee SistaStrings Chauntee and Monique Ross.

+'Chicago', the first single from the album, was released on January 26th, 2024.

+'Tall Trees' was released February 23rd.

+'Oh Cassy Run' was released March 29th.

+'Sweet Decline', the single, was released 19th April.

+'Sweet Decline', the album, was released 26th April.